leclercsimon74/2024_Introductory-Course-to-Image-Analysis-in-Life-Science_FiJi/README.md

 > [!NOTE]
 > Try to modify the above example so it prints the increment of `i`!
 You can also try modify the initial stage, the end condition and the increment step.

-> [!WARNING]
+> [!CAUTION]
 > Be carefull of infinite loop, loop which the condition will always be `false`, and as such, the program will **never** exit the loop!

-However, with the auto-completion active, just typing `for` should prompt the following, with the first one being the classical `for` loop, the second a loop that go through the Result table and the last one that go through a list of file.
-These are the most commun one, and you can use them as a template to loop through anything.
+ImageJ macro simplify our life with the auto-completion active, just typing `for` should prompt the following hints, with the first one being the classical `for` loop, the second a loop that go through the Result table and the last one that go through a list of file.
+These are the most commun loop, and you can use them as a template to loop through anything.

 ![for_loop_autocompletion.png](Images/Readme_images/for_loop_autocompletion.png)

-Other kind of loop are also, such as the `while(condition){}`, where the condition is first evaluated and if `true`, it enters the loop until the condition is `false`, and the `do {...} while(condition);` that will excecute the loop first, then check the condition to determine to continue or not the loop.
+There is also other kind of loop, such as the `while(condition){}`, where the condition is first evaluated and if `true`, it enters the loop until the condition is `false`, and the `do {...} while(condition);` that will excecute the loop first, then check the condition to determine to continue or not the loop.

 ### The `if` condition
 Check if the condition is `true`, and `if` it is the case, realize the action.
 For example, if I am tired, I stop to stir the pot.